i2w/fast_submission_protection/README.md

       reject_fast_submission :delay => 10.seconds, :message => 'Whoah cowboy!'
     end

-If a the time taken between the `new` and `create` action is less than than the delay, an alert is added to the flash, and the `new` action is re-rendered.
+If the time taken between the `new` and `create` action is less than than the delay, an alert is added to the flash, and the `new` action is re-rendered.

 ## Development